htim327/QuantumGravity/docs/source/EntanglementGradient.rst

    jprobs1std = zeros(NTime,4);
    % Calculate the standard error associated with the particle occupying
    % each of the y-indices for each of the driving cycles for the system
-   % where entanglement are implemented jprobs2std = zeros(NTime,4);
+   % where entanglement operations are implemented jprobs2std = zeros(NTime,4);
    for i = 1:NTime
        for j = 1:4